What are Precancerous Conditions?

 There are two main types of VIN.

 If you’re experiencing any changes or symptoms in your vulva, please make an appointment with your gynecologist.
-Your gynecologist will conduct a pelvic exam and may examine your vulvar skin under a colposcope, which is a special magnification lens.
+Your gynecologist will conduct a pelvic exam, pap test and may examine your vulvar skin under a colposcope, which is a special magnification lens.

 Your doctor will recommend a treatment plan based on the severity of your condition.
 The severity depends on the result of the biopsy, risk for cancer, and the size of the area that is affected by the cell changes.

 If the cell changes are mild, your doctor may want to monitor it with exams.
 In many cases, the abnormalities will resolve without medical intervention.
 Your doctor will want to schedule regular exams to track the condition’s progress.

 Women at higher risk for cancer (for example, women with a weakened immune system or smokers) will probably require treatment to prevent cancerous changes.
 If you do smoke, you may be able to boost your immune system to fight the abnormal cell changes by quitting.

 The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including estrogen hormone therapy.
 Laser surgery is the use of a focused beam of light that burns cancer off the vaginal wall.